-6. Insured Cause % (continued) If there is no insurable cause of loss, and a no indemnity due claim will be completed, MAKE NO ENTRY.
-Example: Entries below are for items 4-6 and the Narrative, reflecting entries for multiple dates of damage, the corresponding insured causes of damage and insured cause percentages.
+6. Insured Cause % (continued) If there is no insurable cause of loss, and a no indemnity due claim will be completed, MAKE NO ENTRY. entries for multiple Example: Entries below are for items 4-6 and the Narrative, reflecting entries for multiple dates of damage, the corresponding insured causes of damage and insured cause percentages.
 4. Date(s) of Damage JUN 29 JUL 25 AUG 20 SEP 7 OCT 10 5.
 Cause(s) of Damage Hail Tornado Excess Wind Hurricane Hurricane 6.
-Insured Cause % 10 10 10 25 20 Narrative: Additional dapercent - 25%. reeze; Insured eeze; Insured cause 7.
-Company/Agency Agency Name of AIP and agency servicing the contract.
+Insured Cause % 10 10 10 25 20 Narrative: Additional da percent - 25%. ate of damage - .
+JAN 12; Caus e of damage - F reeze; Insured d cause 7.
+Company/Agency Name of AIP and agency servi cing the co ontract.
 8. Name of Insured Name of the insure to whom the police ifies EXA CTLY the pe erson (lega al entity) 9.
 Claim # Claim number as a assigned by t he AIP.
 10. Policy # Insured's assigned policy num ber.
 11. Crop Year Four-digit crop year, as defined in the policy, for which the claim is filed.
-12. Additional Units FINAL: Unit nur of final inspection Worksheet has not entered on a single for non-loss units, Units," in the narra nber(s) for A .
-A non-loss t been complete Production enter the un ALL non-lounit is any leted.
-Add Workshee it numbers oss units for unit for what litional non- et.
-If more so is, identified a ich a Prod loss units i paces are i as "Non-L luction may be needed 13.
+FINAL: Unit number(s) for ALL non-loss units for the crop at the time of final inspection.
+A non-loss unit is any unit for which a Production Worksheet has not been completed.
+Additional non-loss units may be entered on a single Production Worksheet.
+If more spaces are needed for non-loss units, enter the unit numbers, identified as "Non-Loss" 13.
 Est. Prod.
-Per Acre MAKE NO ENTRY.
-14. Date(s) Notice of Loss PRELIMINARY: (a) Date the notice of damage was given for the unit in item 2, in the 1st or 2nd space, as applicable.
+Per Acre Units," in the narrative or on an attached Special Report.
+Enter the estimated boxes of production per acre.
+14. Date(s) Notice of Loss PRELIMINARY: (a) Date the notice of damage was given for the unit in item 2, in the 1st of 2nd space, as applicable.
 Enter the complete date (MM/DD/YYYY). (b) A third notice of damage or loss for a preliminary inspection (if needed) requires an additional set of Production Worksheets.
-En the date of the notice for a third preliminary inspection in the 1s space of item 14 on the second set of Production Worksheets. (c) Reserve the "Final" space on the first page of the first set of Production Worksheets for the date of notice for the final inspection. (d) If the inspect instead of the ed by the A AIP, enter "C Company l Insp.''
+Enter the date of the notice for a third preliminary inspection in the 1st space of item 14 on the second set of Production Worksheets.
+YYYY). ion (if ets.
+Enter the 1st (c) Reserve the "Final" space on the first page of the first set of Production Worksheets for the date of notice for the final inspection. (d) If the inspect instead of the ed by the A AIP, enter "C Company I Insp."